Virginia Railway Express (VRE)

 This will be the location that captures commuters from residential developments along the western edge of Prince William County's development zone, as well as from the north, west and southwest.

-Inviting Shenandoah Valley residents to drive I-66 to Haymarket does not address the current congestion nightmare east of Haymarket.
-Building a VRE station at Haymarket does not encourage future residents in Northern Virginia to live near job centers in the urban core.
+Those words were cited by some land use planers as the key reason to avoid building a VRE station at Haymarket, the very edge of the area planned for low density development.
+Inviting Shenandoah Valley residents to drive I-66 to Haymarket did not address the current congestion nightmare east of Haymarket.
+Building a VRE station at Haymarket did not encourage future residents in Northern Virginia to live near job centers in the urban core.

 boundaries of VRE's catchment area shows how far it expects customers to drive to reach end-of-line stations